wgtdkp/sicp-exercises/README.md

 # sicp-exercises
-the implementation of problems in SICP
+the solution of problems in SICP